 - 100% white cotton fabric is good for the beginner.
 It’s easy to pass a needle through.
-I used white trigger cloth which I cut into 15-inch squares.
-Trigger cloth is also available in ivory.
+White trigger cloth is a good, sturdy fabric for beginners.
+You can cut it into smaller squares for ease of stitching and preparing in a hoop.
+Trigger cloth is available in many colors.
 Iron the fabric before you begin.

 - You can use floss or pearl cotton threads.
 A full skein, or the thicker pearl cotton, will let the child see their results better and will better cover the design lines.

 - Needles can be an issue with younger children.
 You don’t want them to be hurt or discouraged with a small, sharp needle.
-Try starting them with a size 20 tapestry needle (7036A).
+Try starting them with a size 20 tapestry needle.
 The needle is easier to hold onto and if the fabric weave is loose enough, they should be able to get the needle through.
-If the child is older, or it is just too hard to get a tapestry needle through the fabric, then try an assortment of embroidery needles (7113).
+If the child is older, or it is just too hard to get a tapestry needle through the fabric, then try an assortment of embroidery needles.

 - An embroidery hoop is a must!
 Kids will love these fluorescent hoops.